Elden Ring's day-one patch fixed the worst stuttering issues but some persist

 Digital Foundry corroborates our experience in its testing.
 It also found that the game suffers from frequent stuttering on the new patch.
 "As it currently stands, the PC version using the latest 1.02 patch has a number of issues that will affect all hardware configurations on all graphical settings presets."

-Still, it's a much better experience than version 1.01.
-So if you're playing offline and notice severe, perhaps unexplained stuttering you might need to grab the 13GB version 1.02 patch.
+Still, it's a much better experience than version 1.01, and here's hoping future patches do as much good.
+If you're playing offline and notice severe, perhaps unexplained stuttering you might need to grab the 13GB version 1.02 patch.
 That should be the version most of you download, but perhaps if you preloaded the game early there's still a chance you're running the older game version.

 You can check which version of the game you're running in the main menu, down in the bottom right-hand side of the screen.